 So I am posting it to get you laughing too.
 You don’t need to comment, just laugh (if it is your kind of humour).
-Illustrations with this story about bathing suits are kindly made by Anja (see her travel blog Curly Traveller).
+Illustrations with this story about bathing suits are kindly created by my friend Anja.

 Quote: